vickydev11/EBI/content/pages/index.md

     subtitle: Ethical Breathplay is breathwork with a playful twist
     text: >
       Discover a sensual exploration of control, release, and embodied pleasure.
-      It’s tantalizing yet intentional, exhilarating yet grounded in safety and care.
+      Ethical Breathplay is tantalizing yet intentional, exhilarating yet grounded in safety and care.

       By merging somatic principles with the art of breathplay, this practice becomes a pathway to connection, fulfillment, and the kind of satisfaction that lingers long after the breath returns.

       Ethical Breathpmay isn’t just about breath holding or breath control, it’s